 In fact, Lady A were doubtful that "Need You Now" would even be included on their new album.
-After playing their label, Capitol Records, other songs that they had written for their sophomore record, Kelley remembers saying, "Well, I’ve got a couple of other ones, too.
+After playing their then-label, Capitol Records, other songs that they had written for their sophomore record, Kelley remembers saying, "Well, I’ve got a couple of other ones, too.
 I don’t think that you’re going to think they’re that great, but it’s worth showing you," before sharing "Need You Now."

 "And it was just a little acoustic guitar thing, and everybody’s ears perked up, and the engineer came on and they said, ‘You need to give that one a shot,'" Kelley says.
-"So sure enough we did, and it is our biggest single to date.
+"So sure enough we did ...
 So we recognize that we don’t know everything!”

 Other songs on the Need You Now album include "American Honey," "Our Kind of Love" and "Hello World," the latter of which peaked at No. 6.
 Need You Now spent a total of 31 weeks at the top of the charts and has sold more than 4 million copies to date; the album won Lady A numerous awards, including five Grammys, two CMA Awards and four ACM Awards.